KDE/digikam-doc/menu_descriptions/menu_showfoto.rst

     Batch tool to :ref:`convert RAW files to DNG containers <showfoto_dngconvert>`.

-For the rest of menu entries, see description from :ref:`Main Window <menu_maintools>` section about Generic plugins.
+For the rest of the menu entries, see description in the :ref:`Main Window <menu_maintools>` section about Generic plugins.
 Database options do not exist here.

 The Import Menu
 ---------------

-See description from :ref:`Main Window <menu_mainimport>` section about Import plugins.
+See description in the :ref:`Main Window <menu_mainimport>` section about Import plugins.

 The Export Menu
 ---------------

-See description from :ref:`Main Window <menu_mainexport>` section about Export plugins.
+See description in the :ref:`Main Window <menu_mainexport>` section about Export plugins.

 The Settings Menu
 -----------------

-See description from :ref:`Main Window <menu_mainsettings>` section.
+See description in the :ref:`Main Window <menu_mainsettings>` section.

 The Help Menu
 -------------

-See description from :ref:`Main Window <menu_mainhelp>` section.
+See description in the :ref:`Main Window <menu_mainhelp>` section.
 Database options do not exist here.